mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 _Learn more about how this project handles environment variable files with the [`dotenv` package](https://github.com/motdotla/dotenv) from its README._

-#### 3. Start the development server
+#### 3. Start the development build

-Finally, start the dev server with following command:
+Finally, start the dev build with following command:

 ```console
 npm run dev
 ```

-When you're done working, you can press Ctrl+C in the terminal running the dev server to shut it down.
+When you're done working, you can press Ctrl+C in the terminal running the dev build to shut it down.

 ## Learn More With the Documentation